Manheim, Pennsylvania: Media

+Manheim is covered by LancasterOnline and the Lititz Record Express; according to LNP Media Group, the Lititz Record covers local news for both Lititz and Manheim.
+Regional radio stations heard in the area include WRKY in Lancaster, WROZ in Lancaster, and WPPY in Starview.

 Notable people

 Anna Balmer Myers, born in Manheim, authored several works depicting Lancaster County.
 Her I Lift My Lamp is a historical novel about the early settlement of the county, Henry William Stiegel and his glassworks in Manheim, a Mennonite Eby family, and the Ephrata Cloister.

 Sarah Franklin Bache, daughter of Benjamin Franklin, moved to a home on the northeast corner of Market Square in Manheim during the British occupation of Philadelphia, during the Revolutionary War.